CrisDismaya/rmu-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## Repo Management Unit (RMU)
-Repo Management Units - Web
+Repo Management Units - Laravel API

 ### Built With